Regular updates keep WordPress secure and expand the feature set, ensuring the platform meets both the developer’s and their client’s needs.

 I strongly advise you to keep the plugins menu disabled too.
 Your client is paying you to maintain WordPress because they lack the technical expertise; you don’t want them to enable WordPress Reset and delete everyone’s database.

 Registration settings for the network need to be configured to.
 As this is for hosting your client’s sites, you’ll want to disable registration of new sites.
-You can choose to disable registrations entirely or allow user accounts to be registered.
+You can choose to disable registrations entirely or allow user accounts to be registered, totally your call.

 To keep track of who is using the system, I disable registrations entirely.
 Site owners contact me when they need to add another user.
 Disabling registrations also prohibits requiring visitors to register before they can comment.